How to Boost Your Cell Phone Signal: The 13 Most Effective Ways

-Phones, like people, get old.
-They don’t perform like how they used to.
+Phones get old.
+They don’t perform how they used to.
 And technology is changing, meaning newer phones support newer technology that may have that reliable coverage and fast internet you need.
 Change is hard–heck, I still listen to the Eagles, Michael Jackson, and Oasis every day to work– but it’s inevitable.

 12. Change Network Providers.

-Well, you’ve done everything you could, but there’s still no progress.
+Well, you’ve done everything you could, but still no progress.

 No one likes the inconvenience of change or burning bridges, but you've got no other option.